IDinsight/ask-a-question/docs/develop/setup.md

 3. Set required environment variables in your terminal.

-        export PROMETHEUS_MULTIPROC_DIR=/tmp  # required for core_backend
+        # 1. Required for core_backend
+        export PROMETHEUS_MULTIPROC_DIR=/tmp

-4. (optional) Set optional environment variables in your terminal.
+4. ??? note "Set up optional environment variables"

-        # To enable Google login
+            1. To enable Google login
             export NEXT_PUBLIC_GOOGLE_LOGIN_CLIENT_ID=<YOUR_CLIENT_ID>

-        # If you want to track using LANGFUSE
+            2. If you want to track using LANGFUSE export LANGFUSE=True export LANGFUSE_PUBLIC_KEY=pk-... export LANGFUSE_SECRET_KEY=sk-...
-        export LANGFUSE=True
-        export LANGFUSE_PUBLIC_KEY=pk-...
-        export LANGFUSE_SECRET_KEY=sk-...

-5. (optional) Set API keys for LLM models in your terminal.
-This step is only required if you are using aspects of Ask-A-Question that require the use of API providers.
+            3. API keys for LLM models used in litellm_proxy_config.yaml.
+This step is only required if you are using aspects of AAQ that require calls to API providers. export OPENAI_API_KEY=sk... # if using OpenAI export GEMINI_API_KEY=... # if using Gemini

-        # API keys for LLM models used in litellm_proxy_config.yaml, for example
-        export OPENAI_API_KEY=sk... # if using OpenAI
-        export GEMINI_API_KEY=... # if using Gemini
+            4. Edit which LLMs are used in the `deployment/docker-compose/litellm_proxy_config.yaml`.

-6. <a name="optional-login-credentials"></a> (optional) Set custom login credentials for the front end admin app by setting the following environment variables.
+5. <a name="optional-login-credentials"></a> You can set custom login credentials for the frontend admin app by setting the following environment variables.
 The defaults can be found in `/core_backend/add_users_to_db.py`.

         # user 1
         export USER1_USERNAME="user1"